it-dept-cis/Essential-Guide-to-Election-Security/docs/BPs/backups.rst

 Backups are necessary due to the constant threat of modification or erasure of data due to accidental deletions, malware, and ransomware, natural disasters, or other events.

 Backups also play a crucial role in expediting the recovery from malicious cyber activity allowing the restoration of a system to a reliable state that is free of malware infections and retains the original data.
-Rebuilding or reimaging an infected system from a known good backup or fresh operating system installation is a common best practice in incident response.
+Rebuilding or re-imaging an infected system from a known good backup or fresh operating system installation is a common best practice in incident response.
 For instance, if an elections network is compromised due to malware, restoring systems from a clean, uncompromised backup will allow the system to be quickly remediated and put back into production without the work of identifying and ensuring the removal of all possible malicious files.

+#.
+Data Classification: Knowing what you want to backup will help you determine what, and how frequently, that data should be backed up.
+For instance, data vital to election operations, such as voter registration information, would be considered a high priority and the risk management process may justify the use of nightly full backups.
+Retention requirements can play a role in classification.
+#.
+Frequency: Consider how much data loss would be acceptable in the event of a catastrophic failure.
+The amount of data that can be lost (e.g. 24 hours’ worth) should then be used to determine how often data should be backed up.
+#.
+Encrypted: Backups should be encrypted.
+Having the backup encrypted will safeguard it if someone unauthorized tries to access it.
+#.
+Offline: Backups must be stored offline to reduce the risk of malware infecting the copies.
+Some malware, such as ransomware, will specifically look for backups that are available on the network to hinder the recovery process.
+#.
+Offsite – Backups should be stored offsite to ensure recovery is possible in the event of disasters, such as fire or flooding.
+Offsite backups could be physical copies or cloud based.
+The backup location is vital to the recovery process and must be a place where the backups will be secure but quickly accessible.
+#.
+Tested: Testing the backup’s integrity and the ability to successfully restore a system from the backup is essential to a successful restoration.
+This ensures that, if needed, the backups will be able to restore what has been corrupted or destroyed.

 Goals
 **********************************************